Optimal cleaning for singular values of cross-covariance matrices: Proofs

-Let $\tilde{\bV}$ be a $p\ti p$ orthogonal matrix with the same $n$ first columns as $\bV$.
+\emph{Proof of Claim 1.} Let $\tilde{\bV}$ be a $p\ti p$ orthogonal matrix with the same $n$ first columns as the $p\ti n$ matrix with orthogonal columns $\bV$.
 Then and, given the Frobenius norm is invariant by left and right multiplication by orthogonal matrices, the optimization problem \eqre{opt_problem} rewrites